Promoting American understanding of Russian folklore and traditional Russian life and culture.

 Expedition languages: Russian and English Local languages: Russian, perhaps Belarusian

-Dates: July 1 - 13 2018 Location: Irkutsk province, Taisher district, Cherchet village Starting point: Moscow Ending point: Irkutsk, Siberia
+Dates: July 1 - 13 2018 Apply by May 1, 2018 Location: Irkutsk province, Taisher district, Cherchet village Starting point: Moscow Ending point: Irkutsk, Siberia

 *Projected expediton fee: $3300 Airfare not included.

 Expedition leader: Dr. Yelena Minyonok